SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 ```

 here we mark that both `x` and `y` are integers and using the arrow notation `->` we mark that the output type is also
-a integer.
+an integer.
 Assuming that we are also going to use the function for floats and `torch.Tensor`s we could improve the
 typing by specifying a *union* of types.
 Depending on the version of python you are using the syntax for this can be
 different.